philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 ## What To Do Instead

-As a general rule, stopping event propagatin should never be a solution to a difficult coding challenge.
+As a general rule, stopping event propagation should never be a solution to a difficult coding challenge.
 Instead, stopping propagation should only ever be used for one purpose: to make it as if the event never happened.

 In the "How to detect a click outside of an element?" example above, the purpose of calling `stopPropagation` isn't to get rid of the click event altogether, it's to avoid running some code that will hide the menu in one particular situation.

-In addition to this being a bad idea because it alters global behavior, it's also a bad idea because it puts the menu hiding code in two different and unrelated places, making it far more fragile than necessary.
+In addition to this being a bad idea because it alters global behavior, it's also a bad idea because it puts the menu hiding logic in two different and unrelated places, making it far more fragile than necessary.

-A much better solution is to have a single event handler whose logic is fully ensapsulated and whose sole responsiblity is to determine whether or not the menu should be hidden for the given event.
+A much better solution is to have a single event handler whose logic is fully encapsulated and whose sole responsibility is to determine whether or not the menu should be hidden for the given event.

-As it turns out, the better option ends up requiring less code:
+As it turns out, this better option also ends up requiring less code:

 ```javascript
 $(document).on('click', function(event) {